themarquisdesheric/amber-health/src/pages/articles/2019-09-28-endometriosis-treatment.md

 **Diet and Nutrition**

 Diet and nutrition have become areas of increased interest for disease management and prevention.
 Several studies have shown <a href="https://academic.oup.com/humrep/article/19/8/1755/2356458" target="_blank" rel="noopener noreferrer">a potential link</a> between endometriosis and diet.
-Based on this information, there are several diet recommendations for endometriosis.
 It's important to note that <a href="https://www.rbmojournal.com/article/S1472-6483(13)00007-2/fulltext" target="_blank" rel="noopener noreferrer">more research</a> is needed to truly understand the role that diet may play in endometriosis and its symptoms.
+Based on the available information, several diet recommendations for endometriosis have been developed.

 <blockquote class="blockquote">Dietary modification as a complementary approach and a short-term recourse to reduce the effects of inflammation associated with endometriosis is feasible, practical and can be monitored under physician supervision.
 Nevertheless, due in part to the complex nature of the condition and the lack of reliable markers to detect disease initiation, scientific-based data are currently deficient to support the ability of anti-inflammatory foods and food components to prevent endometriosis.<cite><a href="https://www.researchgate.net/publication/324729920_Diet_and_endometriosis-revisiting_the_linkages_to_inflammation" target="_blank" rel="noopener noreferrer">-Sofia Jade U Saguyod</a></cite>

 </blockquote>

 In general studies, diet has been shown to have a <a href="https://onlinelibrary.wiley.com/doi/abs/10.1177/0884533610385703" target="_blank" rel="noopener noreferrer">modest effect on inflammatory markers</a> that contribute to many modern diseases.
 Since inflammation contributes to endometriosis and pain symptoms, an <a href="http://obgyn.slu.edu/uploads/centerforendo/Combined%20Anti-Inflammatory%20and%20Elimination%20Diet%20for%20Adults%20Living%20with%20Endometriosis%20booklet.pdf" target="_blank" rel="noopener noreferrer">anti-inflammatory diet</a> has been recommended by specialists.
-An anti-inflammatory diet includes a variety of fruits, vegetables, whole grains, plant-based foods (beans, nuts), and spices.
-Foods rich in <a href="https://www.researchgate.net/publication/324729920_Diet_and_endometriosis-revisiting_the_linkages_to_inflammation" target="_blank" rel="noopener noreferrer">omega 3</a> have shown anti-inflammatory effects that may be beneficial in reducing the chronic inflammation caused by endometriosis.
-Fish oil, fatty fish, seeds, and walnuts are examples of omega 3 rich foods.
+An anti-inflammatory diet includes a variety of fruits, vegetables, whole grains, plant-based foods, beans, and spices.
+Foods rich in <a href="https://www.researchgate.net/publication/324729920_Diet_and_endometriosis-revisiting_the_linkages_to_inflammation" target="_blank" rel="noopener noreferrer">Omega-3 fatty acids</a> have shown anti-inflammatory effects that may be beneficial in reducing the chronic inflammation caused by endometriosis.
+Fish oil, fatty fish, seeds, and walnuts are examples of Omega-3 rich foods.

 On the other hand, diets rich in <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2873173/" target="_blank" rel="noopener noreferrer">trans fats</a> may increase the risk of endometriosis.
+Unlike the anti-inflammatory effects of Omega-3 fatty acids, trans fats promote inflammation.
 Trans fats are found in fast food, processed foods, fried foods, vegetable shortening, and baked goods.
-Unlike Omega 3 fats, trans fats cause inflammation.
-A reduction or removal of trans fats has been suggested for endometriosis patients.
+A reduction or total removal of trans fats has been suggested for endometriosis patients.

 <blockquote class="blockquote">The results of this study suggest that increasing long-chain omega-3 fatty acid intake and decreasing trans-unsaturated fatty acid intake may be the first identified modifiable risk factors for endometriosis.
 In addition, this evidence provides another disease association that supports efforts to remove trans-unsaturated fats from the food supply.